wookieJ/salesman-problem/README.md

 ### TODO

 * Calculate delta function in NN algorithm as length of swapping edges instead of whole path.
-* Local Search consider points or edges between two graphs.
+* Local Search considers points or edges to exchange between two graphs.